 Program contact: Karen J. Mann

-Application deadlines: January 15 for spring semester; February 1 for summer semester; July 1 for fall semester (but accepts application at any time)
+Application deadlines: February 1 for spring and summer semesters; August 1 for fall semester (but accepts application at any time)

-Core faculty: Sena Jeter Naslund, K. L. (Kenny) Cook, Robin Lippincott, Silas House, Molly Peacock, Greg Pape, Jeanie Thompson, Roy Hoffman, Dianne Aprile, Susan Campbell Bartoletti, Lesléa Newman, Sheila Callaghan, Eric Schmiedl, Brad Riddell, and see www.spalding.edu/mfa for a complete list.
+Core faculty: Sena Jeter Naslund, K. L. (Kenny) Cook, Robin Lippincott, Silas House, Greg Pape, Jeanie Thompson, Roy Hoffman, Dianne Aprile, Susan Campbell Bartoletti, Lesléa Newman, Eric Schmiedl, and see www.spalding.edu/mfa for a complete list.

 Reading series: Spalding’s Festival of Contemporary Writing in spring and fall

 Recent visiting writers: Jacqueline Woodson, Barry Lopez, Ann Patchett, Yusef Komunyakaa, Claudia Emerson, Terry Tempest Williams, Marsha Norman, Heather Raffo, Michael Ondaatje, Susan Vreeland, W.S.
 Merwin, Scott Russell Sanders, Naomi Shihab Nye, Daniel Handler (aka Lemony Snicket), Nancy Willard, Donna Jo Napoli.
 For a complete list, see www.spalding.edu/mfa

 Program description: Our 65-hour, brief-residency MFA in Writing combines superb instruction with unparalleled flexibility.
 Each semester of the program begins with a ten-day residency, in which students and faculty gather for an intensive workshopping and learning experience.